 When they wore a rain suit, I would squat and lay Baby over my legs.
 This meant they could wee without taking their legs out.

 Some days one or other of us is tired, or has sore teeth, or there is too much going on, and Baby and I fall out of sync.
 When Baby is having fun they would rather not think about stopping to go to the toilet.
 As they have grown up, Baby has had more things to say and I sometimes misinterpret the signal as asking for something else.

 There have also been longer phases when we stopped understanding one another due to a developmental or lifestyle change.
 For example, when Baby learnt to crawl they were very busy and found it hard to multitask.
 I had to learn to spot the signs without being in physical contact with them, as I had been before.
 Other phases occurred were when baby started eating, and when we moved house.

 There was another phase where Baby only wanted me to take them to the toilet, and would simply not go if someone else tried.
 They may have even sat there giggling.

 Sometimes Baby isn't into it.
 At these times it is more common that they do need to go than that they don't.
 They sometimes get in a flap while waiting to be brought, as can be the case the leaving the house or getting milk.
 Here are some things I do to address this:

 Change the position, ie toilet seat reducer or ec hold

 Hold over a sink in front of a distracting mirror

 Accept that I misinterpreted the situation

-If Baby struggles with a poo, the ec hold can be good to squeeze it out.
-Or I leave them to go in the nappy at their convenience.
+If Baby struggles with a poo, the ec hold can be good to squeeze it out, or a tummy rub.
+I leave them to go in the nappy or the bath at their convenience.
 The bath has become Baby's prefered poo place.
 It is a relaxing place squat in warmth and comfort, and with ducks to play with.